-Where the money came from to pay for the spending on capital schemes in 2021-22:
+Where the money came from to pay for the spending on capital schemes in 2022-23:

 The Council can borrow to fund capital investment.
 It sets and observes a range of indicators covering the level of capital expenditure and the cost of financing it, to ensure borrowing is responsible and affordable.
 One such measure is the Council's Capital Financing Requirement, which represents the amount of Council's capital expenditure funded by internal or external borrowing.
-In 2021-22 it increased from the level in 2020-21 of £698.763m to £709.246m.
+In 2022-23 borrowing increased to £769.583m from the £712.094m in 2021-22.